roblesm15/mytoolkit/README.md

 # mytoolkit
 This repository is a compilation of useful functions in R to wrangle, manipulate, and download data.
 Certainly, there are packages that can perform similar jobs but specific functionalities might be missing.

-The first function I share downloads data for Puerto Rico from the Census APIs product.
+The set of functions I share downloads data for Puerto Rico from the Census APIs product and the United Nations APIs.
 It is a work in progress but it allows the pulling of data that famous, and very well done packages like tidycensus, cannot do.

+The latest version of `Census_function.R` has three functions: `get_un_data`, `get_census_data` and `make_tidy_pop_estimates`.
+The first two pull data from the United Nations and the Census Bureau, respectively.
+The function `make_tidy_pop_estimates` produces a tidy data set on population estimates for Puerto Rico, effectively combining data from the Census Bureau and from the United Nations when asked.
+The reason I use United Nation population estimates is because some Census Bureau data estimates for Puerto Rico are not available online for years before 2000.
+The `sandbox.R` file provides a few sanity checks and a comparison for the United Nations data and the Census data for 2000 through 2021.